 Winter Break Room Changes

 Thank you for your interest in completing a winter break room change!
 Please use the form below to express your interest in this process.
-This form will remain open until Sunday, December 15 at 5pm.
+This interest form will remain open until Monday, November 30th at 5:00 p.m.

-After completing this form, you may be contacted during finals week, or potentially before, to complete a room change before departing for the semester, if space is available and if you are able.
-Otherwise, your Residence Hall Director will contact you on Tuesday, December 17 to see if you are interested in moving into any of our available spaces on December 18-19.
+Your Residence Hall Director or Interim Area Coordinator will contact you on Tuesday, December 1st to see if you are interested in moving into any of our available spaces on December 3-5 or 7-8.
 Completing this interest form does not mean that the space you desire will be available.

-Once we contact you, if you are interested in any available rooms and we initiate a room change, you will need to schedule a time between 8am-3pm on December 18-19 to complete the process, and you will be given a 2-hour window to move.
+Once we contact you, if you are interested in any available rooms and we initiate a room change, you will need to schedule a time between 8am-3pm on December 3-5 or 7-8 to complete the process, and you will be given a 2-hour window to move.
 Our staff will provide you with specific instructions on how to complete your winter break room change.

 - Future Residents